AIP-F25-2/MedWhisper/pulseai_scaffold/README.md

 # PulseAI Scaffold

-Clinical AI chatbot.
+Clinical AI chatbot with web and Telegram interfaces.

 Completed:
 - Backend and frontend connected
 - Rasa replies working
 - GitHub repo cleaned

 In progress:
 - UI redesign
 - **api/** – FastAPI backend for chat, Rasa, and AI integrations
 - **web/** – React (Vite) frontend for a beautiful, responsive chat UI
-- **bots/** – Reserved for future bot integrations
+- **bots/** – Telegram bot integration (text, quick replies, chat history, voice transcription)
 - **docs/** – Project notes, setup guides, and architecture docs

 ## What Can PulseAI Do?

-- Chat with users in real time using a clean, modern interface
+- Chat with users in real time using a clean, modern web interface
 - Connect to Rasa for free, local clinical chatbot responses
+- Telegram bot: chat, quick reply buttons, chat history, and voice message transcription (requires ffmpeg)
 - Easily switch backend between Rasa and OpenAI (if you have an API key)
 - Designed for rapid prototyping and easy extension